-Liqiang (Eric) Wang is an associate professor in the Department of Computer Science at the University of Central Florida.
+Liqiang (Eric) Wang is an associate professor and the Graduate Coordinator in the Department of Computer Science at the University of Central Florida.
 He is the director of Big Data Computing Lab.
 He was a faculty member (2006-2015) in the Department of Computer Science at the University of Wyoming .
 He received Ph.D. in Computer Science from Stony Brook University in 2006.
 He was a visiting Research Scientist in IBM T.J.
 Watson Research Center during 2012-2013.

-He received NSF CAREER Award in 2011 and Castagne Faculty Fellowship (2013-2015), and Mid-Career Refresh Award (UCF, 2020).
+He received NSF CAREER Award in 2011, Castagne Faculty Fellowship (2013-2015), and Mid-Career Refresh Award (UCF, 2020).